-Such transparency can also go a long way in establishing trust between you and your tenants (which could lead to longer stays from your renters!).
+Such transparency can also go a long way in establishing trust between you and your tenants (which could lead to longer stays from your renters, thereby reducing tenant turnover).
 The open, indisputable nature of the payment record denies recipients the ability to cheat their tenants (which we know you would never do), and prevents tenants from shimmying out of their obligation to pay on-time and in-full.

 Here are four ways online payments boost transparency: